Loading... Please wait...Toll Free: 1-888-988-4798

 • Reflect your signal – stand in front of metal objects such as your car, it can act as a kind of collector for radio signals.

-• Choose an unused channel – the Motorola Talkabout® two-way radios provide a “mon” (monitor) button to determine if others are using the channel.
-The interference eliminator (CTCSS and CDCSS) settings will “hide” the other signals from your receiver, but the monitor function will temporarily override the interference eliminator function, revealing all channel users.
+• Choose an unused channel – most radios have a scan button to determine if others are using the channel.
+The interference eliminator (DT, QDT, CTCSS and CDCSS) settings will “hide” the other signals from your receiver, but the monitor function will temporarily override the interference eliminator function, revealing all channel users.
 If you attempt to use a channel when someone else is, regardless of any interference eliminator settings, neither you nor your group will have the best range, as you will be talking over each other.

 • Keep your batteries fresh.